marius-cornescu/springboot-camel-rest-ssl/README.md

 ----------------------------------------------

 ## Deploy in k8s cluster
-1. Run `kubectl create -f k8s-camel-spring.deployment.yml`
+1. Run `kubectl apply -f .k8s/springboot-camel-rest.deployment.yml`
 2. Run `kubectl get pods` to see the pod.
 3. Run `k exec [k8s-camel-spring] -it sh` to shell into the container.
 Type `exit` to exit the shell.